Table of Contents

 In addition, SOC analysts look for and respond to vulnerabilities in hardware and software that have not yet been publicly publicized.
 As security advisors,’ they also look over reports on security vulnerabilities.

-What is the Security Operations Center analyst salary in US?
+What is the Security Operations Center analyst’s Salary in the US?

 Security analysts make certain that employees are properly trained and adhere to company policies and procedures.